ezrabru/LabView-library-MP710079-power-supply/README.md

 # LabView-library-MP710079-power-supply
 A labView library for the MP710079 power supply from multicomp PRO.

 All serial commands in the operating manual (see folder 'docs') were converted to subvis (see folder 'subvis').
-The main folder demonstrates their use for a simple application.
+The file main.vi demonstrates their use for a simple application.